-- 1. Be at least 18 years of age.

-- 2. Have criminal history clearances
+- 1. Be at least 18 years of age. - 2.
+Have criminal history clearances

-- 3. Have child abuse clearance (when the participant is under age 18)

 Institution of Postsecondary Education:

 - 1. Have a waiver service location in Maryland, Washington DC, or Virginia. - 2.
 Have a signed DDS Provider Agreement on file with DDS. - 3.
 Comply with Department standards related to provider qualifications.